Directional boring: Locating and guidance

 Location and guidance of the drilling head is an important part of the drilling operation, as the drilling head is under the ground while drilling and, in most cases, not visible from the ground surface.
 Uncontrolled or unguided drilling can lead to substantial destruction, which can be eliminated by properly locating and guiding the drill head.

-There are three types of locating equipment for locating the bore head: the walk-over locating system, the wire-line locating system and the gyro guided drilling, where a full inertial navigation system is located close to the drill head.
+Generally speaking, there are three types of locating equipment for locating the bore head: the walk-over locating system, the magnetic wire-line locating system and the gyro guided drilling, where a full inertial navigation system is located close to the drill head.